 A perennial powerhouse in several sports, the University of Tennessee fields eighteen men's and women's NCAA Division I intercollegiate teams and is home to more than 500 student-athletes.
-The Vols and Lady Vols compete as members of the highly competitive Southeastern Conference.
+The Vols and Lady Vols play as members of the highly competitive Southeastern Conference.

 Community service is integral to the Volunteer spirit.
 Each year, our student-athletes give back, whether visiting patients at East Tennessee Children's Hospital, playing games with the Boys & Girls Club at the annual April Play Day, helping construct houses with Habitat for Humanity, or reading to children with the Knox County Read With Me program.

-Just as devoted to sport as our student-athletes, our Volunteer fans are among the nation’s most allegiant.
+Just as devoted to sport as our student-athletes, our Volunteer fans are among the nation’s most loyal.
 Through nail-biting championships and bitter defeats, our fans wear the orange and white as a badge of honor and belt out Rocky Top with pride.

 The following traditional songs are performed by the UT Pride of the Southland Band (mp3 format):